Conway's law, revised from a mathematical viewpoint

 Then instead of $\tG_S$, we may find an appropriate system $G_S$ such that there exists an injective homomorphism $\iota : G_S \to \tG_S$ and a homomorphism $f : G_S \to G_O$.
 This means that the structure of the created software, $G_S$, is reflected by the structure of the organization, $G_O$, although this is not recommended.

 In this article we called the subgraph $G_S$ of $\tG_S$ a truncated subgraph of $\tG_S$, which is a topological minor of $\tG_S$ \cite{Diestel}.

-\item Suppose there is a homomorphism $f: G_S \to G_O$ which, for simplicity, is surjective.
+\item Suppose there is a homomorphism $f: G_S \to G_O$ which, for simplicity, is surjective as illustrated in Figure \ref{fg:GS_GT}.
 We prepare a graph $G_T=(V_T, E_T)$ of the structure of the task of the software system such that there exists a surjective homomorphism $p: G_S \to G_T$ and injective homomorphism $i: G_T \to G_O$ satisfying $f = i \circ p$.

 We call $p$ a fiber structure, which means that for a vertex $v_O$ of $G_O$, a team or a person, $v_O$, is responsible for the submodules $p^{-1}(\{i^{-1}(v_O)\})=f^{-1}(\{v_0\})$.

 \end{enumerate}

 Conway claimed that to avoid unnecessary communication, $i$ must be isomorphic and $G_T$ should not be complicated.
 He also implicitly assumed that this $G_T$ must reflect the geometric structure of the software $S$ in order to have mathematical meaning as a modeling, which is expressed by the homomorphism.